 Cline’s ethics complaint apparently stems from the meeting that Myers, Keefer, Slocum, and Washington County’s Environmental Director, Julie Pipple, had with officials from Lanco-Pennland, a marketing dairy milk cooperative that operates a plant on Wafordsburg Road, just north of Hancock.

 Commissioner Myers – the president of Myers Building Systems, Inc., a general contracting company located in Clear Spring, Md. – previously held a contract with Lanco-Pennland, but Myers told Herald-Mail Media that his work with the Hancock plant ended last year.

 However, one anonymous source who emailed A Miner Detail on Friday evening said that “if a commissioner has a potential conflict with a company or business, he or she should recuse himself or herself.”

 The source who emailed me claimed there were a series of meetings that have taken place between Lanco-Pennland officials and Myers.

-The source went on in their email to me, writing, “Four commissioners apparently met at the administration building with Lanco officials and nobody ever told the press that the meetings were taking place.”
+“Four commissioners apparently met at the administration building with Lanco officials and nobody ever told the press that the meetings were taking place.”